ramak1618/raytrace/README.md

 - Boundify the main rendering recursion OR turn it into a loop maybe
 - Improve code explainations and custom conventions
 - Proper API documentation
-- Fix weird floating point quirks that I didn't bother to think about
+- Fix some weird floating point quirks
 - Continue building the API with the rest of the guide
 - Multithreading??